 So let's put our hands-on and start hacking.
 If you don't already have an issue in mind you want to fix, have a look at the Community issues and especially those that are labelled with "contribution welcome", this indicates we would really appreciate your help there 🤗.
 If you didn't find something yet, go for the Gitea issue tracker.
 It's likely that you find something interesting amongst the thousands of open reports and feature requests there, especially with the good first issues.

-The deployment of Codeberg is handled via the Codeberg/build-deploy-gitea repository which also contains the code of the Codeberg pages feature.
+The deployment of Codeberg is handled via the Codeberg/build-deploy-gitea repository.
 While there's some work on different deployment approaches (more to that later), this is the way stuff is handled as of today.
 The deployment Makefile connects to a remote server via ssh, so we recommend configuring a virtual machine for this.
 You can use the provided script or perform the following tasks inside your favourite VM / container solution:

 - Add a user and group git